 Medicare Part A

-Original Medicare includes two parts, Medicare Part A hospital insurance coverage & Part B medical insurance coverage.
+Original Medicare includes Part A hospital insurance coverage & Part B medical insurance coverage.

 Below we’ll discuss Part A and give you answers to some frequently asked questions.